Subdivision of Land

 Subdivision Application Process

 An application to subdivide land within the municipality is processed by the planning and development department.
-A completed subdivision application is referred by planning department staff to various provincial agencies and surrounding landowners for comment.
-Once the referral time period has passed, the comments received help the planning department staff to make a recommendation to the municipal Subdivision Authority for approval or refusal of the application, and formulate any conditions that should be required prior to the final subdivision endorsement.
+A completed subdivision application is referred by planning staff to provincial agencies and adjacent landowners for comment.
+Once the referral time period has passed, the comments received help the planning staff to make a recommendation to the municipal Subdivision Authority for approval or refusal of the application, and formulate any conditions that should be required prior to the final subdivision endorsement.

 An applicant for the subdivision of land should expect a minimum of 8 to 12 weeks for a conditional approval by the Subdivision Authority, and longer for more complex subdivisions.
 Because the approval authority (the Municipal Planning Commission) meets only once a month, the decision period may need to be extended beyond the normal 60-day period as required by provincial legislation.
 In these circumstances, a Subdivision Application Time Extension is required from the applicant.

 Once the applicant is given conditional approval for subdivision, the applicant is allowed one year to meet the specified requirements within the conditions of approval before final endorsement.
 To apply for an extension to the endorsement period, a written request to Council must be made.